 Acne is a big problem, especially for girls.
 Lemon myrtle is a wonderful natural remedy for acne problem.
 It is helpful in treating oily skin that is one of the main causes of acne.
 Use of lemon myrtle essential oil can help you in getting rid of acne.
 You can add its oil in your lotion also.

 Lemon myrtle can be your stress reliever.
 It provides a calming effect by inducing better sleep, promoting relaxation, filling you with positive feelings, etc. You can massage your foot with lemon myrtle oil.
-It can be added in aromatic lamps as its aroma soothes the mind and uplifts the mood.
+It can be used for aromatherapy by adding the essential oil in aromatic lamps to soothe the mind and uplift your mood.

-Lemon myrtle can be helpful in treating oral health issues like ulcers, irritation, tooth problems, etc. The use of this herb cleanses the mouth thus providing protection from various infection causing bacteria and viruses.
+Lemon myrtle is a part of traditional medicine used for treating oral health issues like ulcers, irritation, tooth problems, etc. The use of this herb cleanses the mouth thus providing protection from various infection causing bacteria and viruses.
 You can add lemon myrtle powder in your toothpaste for regular use.
 It can also be used in tea.

 A healthy immune system means fewer health issues because of a stronger immune system that is vital to combat diseases.
 Consumption of lemon myrtle strengthens your immune system, thus providing you protection against several health issues.
 You can use lemon myrtle in the form of tea, powder or oil for benefitting your immune system.

-If you are troubled by headache, lemon myrtle can help in providing relief.
-The soothing aroma of lemon myrtle causes headache.
+If you are troubled by a headache, lemon myrtle can help in providing relief.
+The soothing aroma of lemon myrtle causes headaches.
 You can inhale steam by adding lemon myrtle for a headache remedy.
-Another way of treating headache is to massage your temples with lemon myrtle essential oil.
+Another way of treating headaches is to massage your temples with lemon myrtle essential oil.